 Pediatric Dentistry focuses on patients from birth through 16 years of age.
 We want your child to have the most positive dental experience we can provide.
 Our faculty, residents and staff are specially trained in working with children and their families and our dental students are taught to provide dental services to children.
 Together, we strive to provide an atmosphere that is friendly and supportive to our child patients and their families.

-The Pediatric Dentisty department also offers Certificate-Only and M.S.D. graduate education programs.
+The Pediatric Dentistry department also offers Certificate-Only and M.S.D. graduate education programs.